 This policy applies to all members of the school community (staff, pupils, volunteers, parents/carers, governors, visitors and community users) who have access to and are users of the school ICT systems, both in and out of school.
 The Education and Inspections Act 2006 empowers Headteachers, to such extent as is reasonable, to regulate the behaviour of pupils when they are off the school site and empowers members of staff to impose disciplinary penalties for inappropriate behaviour.
-This is pertinent to incidents of cyber-bullying or other Online Safety incidents covered by this policy, which may take place out of school, but is linked to membership of the school.
-The 2011 Education Act increased these powers with regard to the searching for and of electronic devices and the deletion of data.
+This is pertinent to incidents of cyber-bullying or other e-safety incidents covered by this policy, which may take place out of school, but is linked to membership of the school.
+The 2011 Education Act increased these powers with regard to the searching for and of electronic devices and the deletion of data (see appendix for template policy).
 In the case of both acts, action can only be taken over issues covered by the published Behaviour Policy.

-The school will deal with such incidents within this policy (and associated behaviour and anti-bullying policies) and will, where known, inform parents/carers of incidents of inappropriate Online Safety behaviour that take place inside and outside of school.
+The school will deal with such incidents within this policy (and associated behaviour and antibullying policies) and will, where known, inform parents/carers of incidents of inappropriate e-safety behaviour that take place inside and outside of school.